41ison/Cleavage-site-specificity-analysis/README.md

 # Protease cleavage site specificity analysis - PICS

-This is a small code for cleavage site specificity analysis
+This is a small R code for cleavage site specificity analysis

 If you have any problems running the code you can check the following:
 - pay attention to the conflicts between the packages used here and those you have appended.
-- of course, check the names of your files **peptide.tsv** and **protein.fas**.
+- of course, check the names of your files **psm.tsv**, **peptide.tsv** and **protein.fas**.
 Sometimes people change names.
+- never ever overwrite the original tsv files with modifications.
+Save as a new file instead.
 - ⚠️when importing your **psm.tsv** files, make sure you are using the `clean_names()` function from `janitor` package.

-### Following you find the packages and functions to help with the analysis

 R packages you need to have installed and loaded: